Inklingo

 aprendiendo

-Use this word when describing the ongoing action of acquiring knowledge or a new skill, often as part of a larger process.
+Use this when referring to the continuous, ongoing action of acquiring knowledge or skills in the present moment.

 A friendly, young bear cub is sitting on a grassy hill, deeply focused on reading a large, open red book.
 The scene is bright and colorful.